apigee-127/volos/quota/common/README.md

 A quota is a traffic-management construct that is often used in building APIs and presenting them to developers.
-It is common in the API world to offer a service that is available to each individual application for a limited number of requests per hour, day, or week.
+It is common in the API world to offer a service that is available to each individual application for a limited number of requests per minute, hour, day, or week.

 For instance, the developers of an API may wish to identify each application that uses the API using an "API key" and offer different levels of service  based on the application.
 For instance, some applications might be allowed